loading…

 The result: one call brings back the entire call graph the parent table participates in.

-get_rows has two paths, both backed by Clay's internal records API — no CSV machinery, no session caching.
+get_rows has two paths, both backed by Clay's internal records API — no CSV export jobs involved (that's export_csv, below), no session caching.

 With a query — server-side search.
 Slab posts to Clay's internal POST /tables/{tableId}/views/{viewId}/search endpoint with { searchTerm }.
 Clay runs the same case-insensitive substring match its own UI search box uses, returning { results: [{ fieldId, recordId }] } — one entry per matching cell, so the same record can repeat across columns.
 Slab dedupes by recordId, builds a matchedColumns list per match, then fetches each unique record in parallel (concurrency 5) to populate display values.
 One round-trip plus N record fetches, no row-count ceiling.
 Server caps at 1000 matching cells per response — broad substrings like "@" or a common domain may saturate it; slab surfaces a hitCapWarning when that happens.